timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 The experiments are executed with varying load but without strict resource limitations for the observed components.
 Provided that the defined SLOs are satisfied, the resource usage of the evaluated components is measured.
 This resource usage allows deducing how much resources must be added to the system for it to sustain the generated amount of load.
-In other words, instead of determining the load capacity of different resource configurations, the resources needed for a varying amount of load is measured.
+In other words, instead of determining the load capacity of different resource configurations, the resources needed for a varying amount of load are measured.
 When observing a lower resource usage of one setup in comparison to another setup under the same amount of load, it indicates a higher degree of scalability of the former setup.

 [@Lst:resource-usage-queries] shows the queries used for measuring the resource consumption of the sharding components and the webhosting-operator.